 Parents/carers will be informed if their child is placed on or removed from the register.

-The support register is accessible to all teachers and support staff and is stored in a manner which ensures confidentiality.
+The support register is accessible to all staff and is stored in a manner which ensures confidentiality.
 Any updates to the register are made available via the school data system and staff area.

 6. Supporting students and families